|

 A Painter Passing Through; Early Morning Rain.

-performed Don Quixote and Drifters followed by an interview segment,
+Don Quixote and Drifters followed by an interview segment, afterwhich In

 upcoming album and his recovery with hopes of performing again, perhaps